 "I am centuries old.
 I do not need you to tell me what I may or may not do," Sesshoumaru spoke.
 "It is to my knowledge that you have already told our general of our current situation.
 What is your reason for keeping me here longer than needed?
 You are wasting my time."

 She furrowed her brow impatiently at him and leapt to her feet.
 Jaken scrambled back behind to statue, not quite knowing when he had begun to ease drop again.
 "Do not speak to me in such a manner, Sesshoumaru!
-I am your mother and still ruler of these lands!
+I am your mother and ruler of these lands!
 You are still beneath me, act as such!"
 Inukimi growled at him.
-She then closed her eyes and took a deep breath.
+She then closed her eyes and took a deep breath, trying to regain her calm.
 "Sesshoumaru, do you not understand the gravity of the situation?
 The East is declaring war upon us."
-When her son just stared at her blankly, she continued on with a quirked eye brow.
-"It is well aware that we, the inuyoukai, are far superior in strength and agility to these…felines.
-However, as you know, they have purposefully continued to breed and breed until they have a massive army against us; they out number us three to one.
+When her son just stared at her blankly, she continued on with a quirked brow.
+"It is well known that we, the inuyoukai, are far superior in strength and agility to these…felines.
+However, as you know, they have purposefully continued to breed and breed until they gained a massive army against us; they out number us three to one.
 It is troubling."
 She said, sitting back down on the silver throne.

 "I am aware," He said shortly, eye brow rising at his mother's repetition of speech.
 Did she think he was lack of hearing?
-He scoffed at her.
+He scoffed at the idea.

 Jaken blinked and let his mouth fall open in shock.
 "Inbreeding!"
-He screeched, the great emotion over taking him, which happened often enough.
+He screeched, the shock consuming him.
 A chilling glare from his lord sent him reeling back behind the statue.
 "M-my apologies, M'lord!"

 Sesshoumaru returned his gaze to his mother.
 "What is it to us if they defile their own blood line?"
 He asked.
 As if it mattered to him what the cats were doing in their spare time.